BOARD OF DIRECTORS MEETING

 AMERICAN CONTRACT BRIDGE LEAGUE

-CALL TO ORDER: The meeting was called to order by president Ken Llacera at in the
+CALL TO ORDER: The meeting was called to order by president Ken Llacera at

 PRESENT: Ken Llacera, Vicki Kuhlmann, Elena Laborde-Bishop, Mary Peterson, Carol Maggipinto, Dick Wasserstrom, Charlie Pender.
 ABSENT: Virginia LeRoy, Nancy Driscoll, Barbara Shepardson, Joyce Martin and Nancy Wainer.